Course Transfer Policy

 3. Course credit, from Dartmouth courses outside the department

 Students currently enrolled in our graduate programs may take courses outside the department for graduate credit, provided that they first receive approval from their program advisor.
-Normally, the department will allow at most two such courses for PhD students, and at most one for MS students.
-(Students are still free to take courses outside the department—but, like additional undergraduate courses, these will not count for graduate credit.)
+Normally, the department will allow at most one such course for both MS and PhD students.

 4. Course credit, from Dartmouth COSC MS to COSC PhD